absolute-quantum/cats-blender-plugin/README.md

 #### 0.0.8
  - Added: Continuous integration @ github: this will allow us to see errors before we make releases
+ - Added: Armature: Now fixes more models with one click
- - Added: Link to the VRcat forum in credits panel
+ - Added: Credits: Link to the unofficial VRcat forum
- - Added: Dependencies tab now shows if mmd_tools is outdated or not installed
+ - Added: Dependencies: Now shows whether mmd_tools is outdated or not installed
- - Added: Armature fix when chest bone is missing
+ - Added: Eye tracking: Warning when bone hierarchy is incorrect
- - Added: Eye tracking check for bone hierarchy
+ - Added: Eye tracking & Visemes: Automatic search and fill in for fitting bones and shape keys (you should still check them)
+ - Fixed: Visemes not being exported by Blender
+ - Fixed: Panels sorted capitalized bones and shape keys first
- - Fixed: Tons of bugs
+ - Fixed: Tons of other bugs

 ## Code contributors:
  - Hotox